 Olympus PEN-F vs Nikon D4S

 The Olympus PEN-F and the Nikon D4S are two digital cameras that were officially introduced, respectively, in January 2016 and February 2014.
 The PEN-F is a mirrorless interchangeable lens camera, while the D4S is a DSLR.
 The cameras are based on a Four Thirds (PEN-F) and a full frame (D4S) sensor.
 The Olympus has a resolution of 20.2 megapixels, whereas the Nikon provides 16.2 MP.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Olympus PEN-F||Nikon D4S|